Dragutin Lesar: Trade union activity

 He started his trade union activities in 1978 as a union representative.
 In 1980 he became secretary of the Čakovec Municipal Council of Trade Unions.
-He leaves the Municipal Council of Trade Unions because of the disagreement with local Communist Party officials.
+He left the Municipal Council of Trade Unions because of the disagreement with local Communist Party officials.
 After that, he moved to Mursko Središće and employed in "Gorenje-Mural", an aluminium radiator factory, where he worked as a sales director.
 After that, he is employed in the iron foundry in Čakovec, where he conducts procurement operations and forms commercial service.
 In 1985 he joins again the trade union.
 He became secretary of the trade union in Čakovec by a tender.
 On his initiative, on 7 April 1990 "Union of Workers Employed in Private Sector" was founded.
 This union was later renamed "Croatian Union of Non-Industrial Workers and Private Employees".

 Since attempt of reformation of Union of Syndicates of Croatia failed in 1990, Lesar, Vesna Dejanović, Ivan Miletić and Milan Krivokuća founded Union of Independent Syndicates of Croatia (Savez samostalnih sindikata Hrvatska) at the end of 1990.
 In January 1991 Lesar became president of SSSH.
 From January 1991 until March 1996 he performed this duty, when he resigned and joined PPDIV Syndicate.